Temperance-Godwin/COHORT-ANALYSIS/README.md

 ## INSIGHTS
 ![Cohort Analysis](https://github.com/Temperance-Godwin/COHORT-ANALYSIS/blob/main/Cohort%20Analysis.png)

 1. There is a significant drop in retention after first purchase.
 Across nearly all cohorts, Month 0 (first purchase month) shows strong participation.
-However, in Month 1, there is a sharp drop—often greater than 50%, indicating that a large percentage of customers do not return after their initial transaction.
+However, in Month 1, there is a sharp drop often greater than 50%, indicating that a large percentage of customers do not return after their initial transaction.
 This suggests that the business currently lacks a strong post-purchase engagement strategy or incentives to drive repeat purchases.

 2. Most cohorts show a steep retention curve, where users quickly disengage after their first or second month.
 This implies a transactional business model with low customer loyalty, and highlights a missed opportunity in cultivating long-term relationships.